 Each group will choose one case in each subject (i) - (iv).
-A mini case carries 5% of the total grade and a normal case carries 10% of the total grade.
 If a group chooses to analyze both cases in a subject, then the higher score will be counted for the subject.

 Case report: Every group will submit a case report for each case that it chooses.
-Case report is no more than three pages (12 point, single spaced, standard margin, Times New Roman, excluding figures and tables).
+Case report is no more than three pages (12-point, single spaced, standard margin, Times New Roman, excluding figures and tables).
 A soft copy of the (typed-up) case reports is due on Canvas at 9am of the day when each case is discussed.
 Scoring rubric is as below.